 Varicose veins are damaged and malfunctioning veins, most commonly found in the legs, which are no longer transporting blood efficiently and safely back to the heart.
 They are often twisted, bulging, and may be visible against the surface of the skin.
 The main cause of varicose veins, and many other forms of vein disease, is poor circulation.
 This weakens vein valves and causes excess pressure inside the vein.

 What are varicose veins?

-Varicose veins are enlarged, often raised, and swollen veins that are blue, purple, or red.
-They form due to valve malfunctions in the veins that cause poor blood flow, and may be quite painful.
-Most often, the types of varicose veins that may need to be treated are in the legs, where blood is constantly being pumped vertically through one-way valves.
-When the vein disease progresses, these now-damaged veins start collecting blood that can’t circulate, causing pressure buildup, pooling blood, and increased fluid in your legs.
+Varicose veins are enlarged, often raised, and swollen veins that are blue, purple or red.
+They form due to valve malfunctions in the veins which cause poor blood flow, and may be quite painful.
+The types of varicose veins that may need treatment are most often in the legs, where blood is constantly being pumped vertically through one-way valves.
+When vein disease progresses, those now-damaged veins collect blood that can’t circulate, causing pressure buildup, pooled blood, and increased fluid in the legs.
 This results in legs starting to cramp, feel heavy, and become painful.

 What causes varicose veins?